Pappa Fourway

-Pappa Fourway (1952–1978) was an Irish-bred, British-trained Thoroughbred racehorse.
-He was one of the outstanding specialist sprinters of the twentieth century and one of the best horses trained in the North of England.
-After winning four times as a two-year-old in 1954 he was the dominant European sprinter of 1955 when he was undefeated in eight races including the King's Stand Stakes, July Cup and Diadem Stakes.
-He was retired to stud in the United States where he had modest success as a sire of winners.
+Pappa Fourway (1952–1978) was an Irish-bred, British-trained Thoroughbred racehorse and sire.
+He was one of the outstanding specialist sprinters of the twentieth century and one of the best horses trained in the north of England.
+After winning four times as a two-year-old in 1954 he was the dominant European sprinter of 1955 when he was undefeated in eight races, including the King's Stand Stakes, July Cup and Diadem Stakes.
+He was retired to stud in the United States and later Mexico, where he had modest success as a sire of winners.

 Background

-Pappa Fourway was a powerfully built bay horse standing 16 hands high bred in County Tipperary, Ireland by the Ballykisteen Stud.
-He was sired by Pappageno, a stallion best known as a sire of stayers and National Hunt horses including the Scottish Grand National winner Pappageno's Cottage.
+Pappa Fourway was a powerfully built bay horse standing 16 hands high, bred in County Tipperary, Ireland, by the Ballykisteen Stud.
+He was sired by Pappageno, a stallion best known for stayers and National Hunt horses, including the Scottish Grand National winner Pappageno's Cottage.
 His dam was a mare named Oola Hills, who was the ancestor of Park Top, Lyric Fantasy and Royal Applause.
 As a yearling, Pappa Fourway was sent to the sales, where he was purchased for 150 guineas and entered into the ownership of Mrs Elaine Goldson.
 The colt went into training at William Parker "Bill" Dutton's Grove Cottage stable at Malton, North Yorkshire.
 Dutton (1901–1958) had been a successful amateur jockey, winning the 1928 Grand National on Tipperary Tim before training major winners in both flat and jump racing.
 He trained another outstanding sprinter in Right Boy and won the Cheltenham Gold Cup with Limber Hill.